Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## Possible solution

-The main idea is to give the current connection holder as indicated from the Function, the edge to continue processing messages for this device.
+The main idea is to give the current connection holder (as indicated from the Function), the edge to continue processing messages for this device.
 That gateway, will have 0 impact on performance.

+A local (per LNS) in-memory dictionary will be used for that purpose to map DevEuis to a flag indicating whether the LNS is the preferred or not gateway.

 ### Handling of cache refresh